LauraAllObe/LauraAllObe/README.md

 🦫 My best individual projects can be found in the Summer2022Proj0 (C#) and hackerNews (Python) (future python repo to move from GitLab).
 My best team projects can be found in the finalProject (Java), proFessUp (JavaScript), and fat32filesystem (C).

-🪶 I’m looking to collaborate on ... (nothing to note here so far)
 ___
 ## Contact Information:
 🪜 How to reach me~~